 CMH is a hub for healthcare in the region.
 The main hospital includes private, inpatient suites, an emergency department that is staffed by board-certified emergency medicine physicians from Oregon Health & Sciences University (OHSU), a newly renovated family birthing center, state-of-the-art surgical program, full-service lab, advanced radiology services, and more.

 The CMH Health & Wellness Pavilion, located adjacent to the hospital, is home to many of our specialty service providers and our Women’s Center.
 Off of the main campus, CMH continues to expand its reach and services through our satellite primary and urgent care clinic in nearby Warrenton, Ore., where we offer extended hours, x-ray and lab services.

 CMH offers Medical Excellence without the Miles.
 Through a unique academic/rural partnership, CMH and OHSU provide advanced cardiology and cancer care, as well as telemedicine to provide care for pediatric patients.

-CMH is has the distinction of being one of only two Planetree-Designated (link to 6.2 Patient-Centered Care) hospitals in the state of Oregon.
+CMH has the distinction of being one of the first Planetree-Designated hospitals in the world.
 Established in 1978, the Planetree organization is a global leader in advancing Person-Centered Care.
 The Planetree Designation represents the highest level of achievement in patient-/person-centered care based on evidence and standards in 10 core areas.

 Our Planetree designation signals to our community and all those we serve that CMH is a patient-centered health system, where providers partner with patients and families, and where patient comfort, dignity, empowerment and well-being are prioritized with providing top-quality clinical care.